-As of December 31, 2022, the dollar range of equity securities in each Fund for which Mr. Farsalas is the portfolio manager beneficially owned by him was: Micro-Cap Fund - \$500,001 - \$1,000,000; and Small-Cap Opportunities Fund - \$100,001 - \$500,000.
+As of December 31, 2024, the dollar range of equity securities in each Fund for which Mr. Farsalas is the portfolio manager beneficially owned by him was: Micro-Cap Fund - \$500,001 - 1,000,000; and Small-Cap Opportunities Fund - \$100,001 - \$500,000.

 Mr. Scherschmidt's compensation consists of a base, an incentive-based fee and equity ownership in OAM.
-Most of the incentive reward is quantitatively defined in advance and is based on a combination of the International Opportunities Fund's performance in relation to its benchmark (the MSCI World ex-U.S. Small Cap Growth Index) and the International Opportunities strategy's revenues.
+Most of the incentive reward is quantitatively defined in advance and is based on a combination of the applicable Fund's performance in relation to their respective benchmarks (the MSCI World ex-U.S. Small Cap Growth Index for the International Opportunities Fund and MSCI EAFE Index for the Focused International Growth Fund) and the International Opportunities strategy's revenues.
 To ensure long-term commitment, Mr. Scherschmidt benefits from equity ownership in OAM.

-As of December 31, 2022, the dollar range of equity securities in the International Opportunities Fund beneficially owned by Mr. Scherschmidt was: \$50,001 - \$100,000.
+As of December 31, 2024, the dollar range of equity securities in each Fund for which Mr. Scherschmidt is the portfolio manager beneficially owned by him was: International Opportunities Fund - over \$1,000,000; and Focused International Growth Fund - over \$1,000,000.